Here are answers to our most frequently asked questions.

 When do you harvest?

-We harvest mid-September, depending on weather and ripeness of the fruit.
+We harvest mid-September, depending on weather conditions and ripeness of the fruit.

 How is your Rose made?
 Sparkling?
 Carbonic?
 Port?

 Please visit the winery and Winemaker Don Crank III will explain in person…

 What changes can we expect in the next couple of years?

 2020 we revealed a new tasting room, rooftop members-only terrace, and expanded the lawn space to include an area appropriate for children and pets.
 In 2021 we will break ground on a new storage building to age our wines for a longer period here at the winery, without relying on third party storage.